-Welcome to our Heath Rd and Walton St Pollinator Highway page!
+Welcome to our Bernards Heath Pollinator Highway page!

 We hear and see that pollinators are in trouble and they are facing multiple problems.
 The loss of wildflower meadows, too much mowing of lawns and verges, imported pests and diseases, pesticides, modern laboratory designed plants that produce no pollen or nectar.
 These problems seem insurmountable but they’re really not.